Sukhrobjon/Rotten-Potatoes/README.md

 # Rotten-Potatoes

-1. Project of BEW-1.1 class @ Make School
+- Project of BEW-1.1 class @ Make School

+##Description
-2. It has full CRUD functionality.
+- It has full CRUD functionality.
 C-create, R-read, U-update, D-destroy
-3. The user can create reviews for movies and add comments for a review.
+- The user can create reviews for movies and add comments for a review.
+- Admin Can see all the created reviews attached to movies

 ## Getting Started